What is data labeling?

 - In-house staff.
 An enterprise can use its existing employees to process data.

 A good data labeling team should ideally have domain knowledge of the industry an enterprise serves.
 Data labelers who have outside context guiding them are more accurate.
-They should also be flexible and agile, because data labeling and ML are iterative processes, always changing and evolving as more information is taken in.
+They should also be flexible and nimble, as data labeling and ML are iterative processes, always changing and evolving as more information is taken in.

 Importance of data labeling

-A recent report from AI research and advisory firm Cognilytica found that over 80% of the time enterprises spend on AI projects goes toward preparing, cleaning and labeling data.
+Costs spent by enterprises on AI projects typically go toward preparing, cleaning and labeling data.
 Manual data labeling is the most time-consuming and expensive method, but it may be warranted for important applications.

-Critics of AI speculate that automation will put low skill-jobs such as call center work, truck and Uber driving at risk, because rote tasks are becoming easier to perform for machines.
-However, some experts believe that data labeling may present a new low-skill job opportunity to replace the ones that are nullified by automation, because there is an ever-growing surplus of data and machines that need to process it to perform the tasks necessary for advanced ML and AI.
+Critics of AI speculate that automation will put low-skill jobs, such as call center work or truck and Uber driving, at risk because rote tasks are becoming easier to perform for machines.
+However, some experts believe that data labeling may present a new low-skill job opportunity to replace the ones that are nullified by automation because there is an ever-growing surplus of data and machines that need to process it to perform the tasks necessary for advanced ML and AI.

 If data is not properly labeled, then the ML model won't be able to perform at its best, which then brings down the model's accuracy.

 Learn about 18 different data science tools, including tools for data preprocessing.